 Please note that if you notice any deviation from this pattern, then you are without a doubt looking at a fake Waver Runner Yeezys.

-This lacing style follows a simple pattern; the left lace goes under the right lace in the left shoe and the right lace goes under the left lace in the right shoe.
+The left lace goes under the right lace in the left shoe.

 If your lacing style does not correspond with this pattern when you first unbox your sneakers, then you certainly have a fake product in your hands.

-Thus, we do not consider this to be a foolproof indicator of authenticity.
+As laces can be replaced on worn pairs, we do not consider this to be a foolproof indicator of authenticity.

-The steps we’ve written so far are the best ways to authenticate this item.
+The steps we’ve written so far are the BEST ways to authenticate this item

-So, on the authentic Yeezy 700 OG sneakers, you can see how the bottom side of this thermometer is actually a wide circle which is larger than the tubular straight shape above.
+On the authentic Yeezy 700 OG sneakers, you can see how the bottom side of this thermometer is actually a wide circle which is larger than the tubular straight shape above.

 By that, we mean that the replica Yeezy 700 sneakers will have their tongue looking a lot higher and longer than the authentic sneakers’ tongue.

-Then, moving lower on the midsole, the two orange pods are placed incorrectly on the replica Yeezys, as they are at a different angle.
+The two orange pods are placed incorrectly on the replica Yeezys, as they are at a different angle.

-By that, we meant hat the pod which is closer to the heel area is angled more to the left pod on the replica Yeezy 700 OG.
+By that, we meant that the pod which is closer to the heel area is angled more to the left pod on the replica Yeezy 700 OG.

-Also, the two pods on the midsole of the Yeezy 700 Wave Runner sneakers are a lot bigger and larger on the replica sneakers.
+The two pods on the midsole of the fake 700s are a lot bigger and larger on the replica sneakers.

 Turning the flashlight on, this time we will look at the glowing of the real vs fake Yeezy Boost 700 Wave Runner sneakers and the alignment of the 3M glowing elements on the sneakers.

 The replica Yeezys have a less bumped heel, while the authentic Yeezys have an actual bump.

-So, the replica Yeezy 700 sneakers have a less curved heel, while the authentic pairs look curvier and bumped heel.
+So, the replica Yeezy 700 sneakers have a less curved heel, while the authentic pairs look curvier and bumped heels.

-Most of the time, the counterfeit sneakers will have the grey suede area on the toe box which looks like a “V” looking a lot wider.
+Fakes have the grey suede area on the toe box which looks like a “V” looking a lot wider.

 On the other hand, the authentic Yeezy Boost 700 Wave Runner sneakers will never have their toe box’s “V” shape looking wider or larger, as on the replica sneakers.

-Lastly here, you can see how the replica Yeezy 700 insole has a different font-weight, as the letter “s” is a lot thicker on the fake Yeezys than on the retail pairs.
+The replica Yeezy 700 insole has a different font weight, as the letter “s” is a lot thicker on the fake Yeezys than on the retail pairs.

 Here, the first thing you should pay attention to is the embossment of the logo.